sankalp404/uber-it/readme.md

 I began by brushing up on my python.
 And, to get a feel for the data I was working with, I wrote a script with sqlite3 to import the csv files into a database.
 I, then did a few queries in a DB visualizer and quickly found out that most pickups and dropoffs happen to be the city's two busy airports.
 Ahaa.. no surprise there but I could still get some interesting facts from these tables.

 Next, I made myself familiar with Google Map's JS APIv3.
 After that, I took couple courses on react and redux on Udemy.
 Just as I was getting done with react, I found a neat video series by the Google Developer's team on their api.
 This, gave me several ideas of how I would like a person to interact with the app.
-I
+I started by designing a demo of how the app will look using [draw.io](https://www.draw.io/)

 The app would start with five custom markers, with one of them showing its info-window(The info-window will show the street view of that location using its geolocation and interesting piece of information about that place).
 These markers will shuffle-show their info windows till the time a person takes over.

-The person will have the option to filter by date and time, pickups/dropoffs, pickup/dropoff heatmaps and common routes.
-Heatmaps will show on the entire map for the entire dataset using a weighted table.
-Pickups/dropoffs and best route will be shown within the area drawn by the user.
+The person will then have an option to filter by date and time, pickups/dropoffs, pickup/dropoff heatmaps and common routes.
+Heatmaps will be show on the entire map using the complete dataset in the form of a weighted table.
+Pickups/dropoffs and common route will be shown within the area drawn by the user.
 The app will have 2 drawing options: rectangle and ploygon (may be a circle?).
-Once an overlay is drawn, the 5 pickups and 5 dropoffs markers will appear on the screen. ...
-//todo
+Once an overlay is drawn, the app would zoom in on the area and show the 5 most pickups and dropoffs for the area along with a single most common route within the confines.
+The markers withe the most pickups and  dropoffs will have their info-windows open by default and look similar to the previously mentioned custom markers.
+There will also be a single most common route, defined by markers A and B along with its direction.

+With my design and requirements formalized, I went back to actually building the app.
+Next step, backend..

 # Design Decisions